 The Halo comes in three sizes, with black, silver, and pink color options and the usual collection of accessories.
 It’s water resistant at 50 meters.
 Amazon says it lasts two days on a charge if it’s tracking your vocal tone, but seven days if you turn that feature off.
 While a smartphone app is shown, it doesn’t appear to be on the App Store or Play Store yet.

-Introducing Amazon Halo - Health & wellness band and membership - Winter + Silver - Medium
+Introducing Amazon Halo – Measure activity, sleep, body composition, and tone of voice - Winter + Silver - Medium

 Amazon's first fitness device features no screen, but some impressive sensor technology.